se-edu/learningresources/contents/data/sql/SQL.md

 ### How does SQL work?

+Now that you have a general idea of what SQL is, let's take a look at how it can be used.
 SQL uses **queries** to retrieve data that was previously stored in the database.
-Let's look at what a basic SQL query (or "command") for retrieving information from a data table looks like:
+This is what a basic SQL query (or "command") for retrieving information from a data table looks like:

 ```
 SELECT column_name(s)